Best Loans for Bad Credit in July 2026

 Upstart is our top expert pick for the best loan for bad credit.
 Its credit score minimum is one of the lowest on the market, and it caps its rates at 35.99%, which is reasonable for a bad credit loan.

-Yes, it’s possible to get a personal loan with a 500 credit score — two lenders on our list (Upstart and OneMain Financial) offer loans to borrowers with that score.
+Yes, it’s possible to get a personal loan with a 500 credit score — two lenders on our list (Upstart and OneMain Financial) don’t have a specified minimum credit score requirement you have to meet.
+However, they will likely consider other factors such as your credit history, income and current amount of debt.

 Check out our expert tips on how to improve your chances of approval.
 Here’s the short version: Apply with a co-borrower, take out less money, use collateral or take the time to improve your credit.

-Yes, your credit score will drop when the lender pulls your credit.
-As long as you make payments on time, any drop will likely be temporary and small.
+Yes, your credit score will drop slightly when the lender pulls your credit.
+But as long as you make payments on time, any drop will likely be temporary and small.